nzhoucode/rebalance/README.md

 ## Interpretation Notes

-- The test window includes the February–March 2020 COVID crash, making it an extremely challenging out-of-sample environment.
+- The test window covers late 2021–2023, dominated by the 2022 tech-stock crash, where mega-cap tech declined sharply due to rising interest rates and macro tightening.
+This makes the test set intentionally adversarial for risk-on strategies.
-- Buy-and-Hold often performs strongly because equities rise over long horizons.
+- Buy-and-Hold often performs well on full-period plots because tech experienced strong long-term appreciation (2015–2021 and 2023 rebound).
-- Regime-only RL methods (Value Iteration and Q-Learning) have limited predictive power and may underperform during crisis periods.
+- Regime-only RL policies (Value Iteration and Q-Learning) are simple, interpretable, but lack predictive features and cannot anticipate sharp regime breaks like 2022.
-- Full-period plots help interpret long-run dynamics but do not influence model training.
+- Full-period plots are included for intuition only; all final evaluations use the strict test window.

 ## Future Extensions